Laptop Mag Verdict

 The only choice a Pixel 6a buyer is faced with is the color: Sage, Chalk, or Charcoal.
-The Pixel 6a is available for pre-order right now from Google, major carriers, Best Buy (opens in new tab), and Amazon (opens in new tab).
+The Pixel 6a is available for pre-order right now from Google, major carriers, Best Buy, and Amazon.
 Pre-orders should arrive on July 28, which is when the phone will be available in stores.

 Notably, for readers outside of the U.S., the Pixel 6a is available in 11 additional countries on launch day: